bdsinger/run_on_modified/README.md

 # run_on_modified

+This is simple utility that takes three arguments: what file to watch, what command to run when the file is modified, and how often to check the file for changes.
+A typical use might be:

+    run_on_modified ~/Documents/table.txt ~/Documents/myscript.sh 1000

+which would monitor the file `table.txt` in your `Documents` folder for changes once per second, and if it changes run the script `myscript.sh` in your Documents folder.
+The script can be in any language, as long as it is marked executable, or you could run an existing command in your `PATH` you didn't write, like `ls`.

+## Background

 This is a quick hack to the code from this [Solarian Programmer article][1].
 The article demonstrated the addition of [filesystem][2] features to C++ in C++17.

 The modifications here are: